-- the material items of the undertaking's financial conditions, such as total investments (separately for assets covering unit/index linked, if any), technical provisions (gross of reinsurance), use of reinsurance (reinsurance recoverable), gross written premiums, own funds items and the SCR remained stable in the last three financial years in the sense of having registered a common trend, in line with the market trend or its peers;

-- the material changes of its policies (such us the investment policy, the reinsurance policy, the underwriting/reserving policy, the asset-liability management policy, the capital management policy) that may have led to material change of the key items of the balance sheet or to a different implementation of its lines of defence (i.e. risk management policy) or to a different business model (i.e. intensive use of outsourcing, extensive use of MGA);
+- the material items of the undertaking's financial conditions, such as total investments (separately for assets covering unit/index linked, if any), technical provisions (gross of reinsurance), use of reinsurance (reinsurance recoverable), gross written premiums, own funds items and the SCR remained in the sense of having registered a common trend, in line with the market trend or its peers; - the material changes of its policies (such as the investment policy, the reinsurance policy, the underwriting/reserving policy, the asset-liability management policy, the capital management policy) that may have led to material change of the key items of the balance sheet or to a different implementation of its lines of defence (i.e. risk management policy) or to a different business model (i.e. intensive use of outsourcing, extensive use of MGA);

-This condition should be seen as without prejudice to Article 29a(1)(c) of the Solvency II Directive, which requires a declaration that the applicant undertaking does not plan any strategic change that would have an impact on the risk profile of the undertaking within the next three years.
+This condition should be seen as without prejudice to Article 29d(1)(c) of the Solvency II Directive, which requires a declaration that the applicant undertaking does not plan any strategic change that would have an impact on the risk profile of the undertaking within the next three years.

-The undertaking's Solvency Capital Requirement is exceeded by an appropriate margin taking into account the solvency position of the undertaking including its medium-term capital management plan.
+The undertaking's Solvency Capital Requirement is exceeded by an appropriate margin taking also into account the internal target solvency position of the undertaking as defined in its medium-term capital management plan.